Kyriosity/read-write/README+/software/README.md

 </picture>\
 ... making further "theory" redundant.

-## ...  which is the very beginning
+## ...  which opens tomes

 Resource scaling on larger projects will tear this patchwork - not a figure of speech.
-Even if we speak not about OSes, IDEs, or game ecosystems but traditional LOB applications.
+Even if we speak not about megastructures (OSs, IDEs, gaming ecosystems, ...) but traditional LOB applications.

-High abstraction will result in badly manageable chaos.
+Towering abstractions, FIELDS, and waves of task tides will result in badly manageable chaos.
-The growing size and complexity of a less challenging design will last longer but deliver a kludge of loosely coupled parts, where "loosely" redefines horribly.
+A less challenging design's growing size and complexity will last longer but deliver a kludge of loosely coupled parts, where "loosely" redefines horribly.

-To delve in, we shall first explode the picture.
+To delve in, we shall first explode the picture.'

 <details>
   <summary><ins>&nbsp;FORCES&nbsp;</ins></summary